BGP Alternatives: Modern Connectivity for the Cloud Era

 The distinction is architectural: IGPs handle trust zones.
 BGP handles border control.

-The challenge of cloud-native architecture: VPCs in AWS, Azure, and GCP aren’t “internal” or “external.”
-They’re distributed.
+The problem is that cloud-native architecture doesn't follow these borders.
+VPCs in AWS, Azure, and GCP aren't cleanly "internal" or "external."
+They're distributed across regions, providers, and teams and the connectivity model needs to match.

 What Is the Difference Between BGP and SCION?

-SCION (Scalability, Control, and Isolation on Next-generation Networks) is a next-gen internet architecture developers created for secure, source-controlled routing.
+SCION (Scalability, Control, and Isolation on Next-generation Networks) is a next-generation internet architecture built for source-controlled, path-aware routing..

 Feature BGP SCION